miklevin/MikeLev.in/_posts/2022-10-20-bundle-an-lxd-linux-container-for-pyppeteer-and-playwright-automation.md

 ---
 date: 2022-10-20
 title: Bundle an LXD Linux Container for Pyppeteer and Playwright Automation
-permalink: /blog/bundle-an-lxd-linux-container-for-pyppeteer-and-playwright-automation/
 headline: Exploring Automation Possibilities with LXD 2 WSL, Selenium, NodeJS, and Pyppeteer
 description: I'm creating a public repository to limit my dependencies and use ohawf for Google OAuth2 authentication.
 I'm using the LXD 2 WSL project and Chrome automation with Selenium and NodeJS Puppeteer and Pyppeteer libraries to control Google Chrome or Chromium.
 Join me as I explore the possibilities of this project!
 keywords: LXD, Linux, Container, Pyppeteer, Playwright, Automation, Public Repository, Dependencies, ohawf, Google OAuth2, Authentication, WSL, Windows, Chrome, Selenium, NodeJS, Puppeteer, Chromium, Explore, Possibilities, JavaScript, Python
-categories: automation, python, javascript, lxd, nodejs, linux, container, wsl, chrome
+categories: javascript, python, linux, wsl, chrome, dependencies, automation, lxd, container, nodejs
+permalink: /blog/bundle-an-lxd-linux-container-for-pyppeteer-and-playwright-automation/
 layout: post
 ---

 Alright.
 For fear of stalling out, I'm going to functionally recreate one of my great deliverables but re-imagining it for a public repo.
 In the past I've made